krbarounis/Amazon_Reviews_NLP_Project/README.md

 ## Future Improvements

-- Test out VADER scores as potential feature in our NB model
+- Run and evaluate additional LDA models to find optimal number of topics
 - Use topics derived from LDA as feature in our NB model
-- Use topics derived from LDA as target variable in a new classification model to see how this compares to predicting ratings
+- Test out VADER scores as potential feature in our NB model